phpearth/docs/docker/composer.md

-# Composer with Docker development
+# PHP Composer with Docker development

 Composer is a de-facto standard for managing PHP packages.
 Good practice however is to not include it in the production Docker images.